Visit the Farm

 Our dining program is led by Executive Chef and Director of Food & Beverage Marc St. Jacques, whose thoughtful, ingredient-driven approach brings the flavors of the farm to life.
 With a deep respect for Vermont’s agricultural community and a passion for seasonal cooking, Marc crafts menus that highlight the organic produce and pasture-raised meats grown right here on the farm.
 Each dish reflects our commitment to regenerative agriculture—celebrating the connection between the land, the farmer, and the plate.

 View this week’s dinner menu.
-Please note, it is subject to change depending on farm availability.
+Please note that it is subject to change depending on farm availability.

 Dinner service offers a thoughtful and seasonal dining experience Wednesday through Saturday evenings from 5:30 p.m. to 9:00 p.m.